-Process and timeline for setting annual calendar of governing board and committee meetings Meetings are held at one of the FCPS school sites on a rotating basis, unless otherwise scheduled by the Board of Directors.
+Process and timeline for setting annual calendar of governing board and committee meetings All directors are designated at the corporation's annual meeting of the Board of Directors, which is typically held in the second month of the new school year.
+Meetings are held at one of the FCPS school sites on a rotating basis, unless otherwise scheduled by the Board of Directors.
 The schedule of regular meetings for the upcoming school year is determined by the board at the last meeting of the school year.